Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Pay particular attention to the pressure an Italian espresso machine can supply.
 The minimum for great espresso is 9 bars, but more is generally better — to a point.
 At 15 bars of pressure, you’ll get a quality shot, but anything over and above that doesn’t make a noticeable difference.
 Paying money for a machine that advertises as much as 19 or 20 bars of pressure isn’t worth the extra cost.

-Investing in an espresso machine that also includes a ceramic burr grinder can enhance your experience and help to create authentic espresso.
+Investing in an espresso machine with a grinder, like a ceramic burr grinder, can enhance your experience and help to create authentic espresso.
 It gives you complete control over the size of your grind, especially when the machine is equipped with this particular special feature.

 From LCD displays to articulated steam wands, and water filters to a built-in grinder, you have to choose which other features will add to your experience and which are superfluous.
 If you don’t need something, it will likely just get in the way, take up room, and cost you money that you don’t need to spend.